 |Silo nature of IT, HR and FM departments||2||2||4|

 |Just another FM project rather than an organisational change project||1||2||2|

 |Insufficient time & resources given to complete and embed the behavioural changes||3||3||9|

 In our experience risks 8 & 9 would represent potential show stoppers.
 Finally it is also worth considering the opposite of risks.
 These are called opportunities.
 These too could be addressed in a similar way.
 So we could treat benefits similarly but of course in these cases we would seek to maximise their likelihood and beneficial impact and manage the project based upon emerging opportunities which may not have been foreseen.

 As agile working professionals, Advanced Workplace Associates are able to help guide our clients and provide effective risk management advice.
 Make the first step of your risk management plan and contact an AWA workplace strategy consultant by calling +44 207 743 7110 or by emailing firstname.lastname@example.org.

 This article was written by Graham Jervis, the AWA Director of Service Management.

-Click here for more information about mitigating risks in agile working projects.
+Click here for more information about mitigating risks.